Apostolos-Daniel/toli-io-personal-website/content/bio.md

 ## 🏀 My Love for Basketball

 Basketball has been a huge part of my life.
 I played at an elite level as a junior and continued semi-professionally in Greece.
 I even had the pleasure of coaching juniors for a few years in Nottingham, UK.
-The basketball court has always been a place where I find joy, sollace and discipline.
+The basketball court has always been a place where I find joy, solace and discipline.